AntreasAntoniou/DAGAN/README.md

 ## Datasets

-To download the datasets please go to https://drive.google.com/drive/folders/15x2C11OrNeKLMzBDHrv8NPOwyre6H3O5?usp=sharing.
+To download the datasets please go to the
+<a href="https://drive.google.com/drive/folders/15x2C11OrNeKLMzBDHrv8NPOwyre6H3O5?usp=sharing" target="_blank">dataset gdrive folder</a>.
 Then download Omniglot or VGG-Face as you see fit for your purposes.

 ## Training a DAGAN